 Of course, construction is very disruptive to urban wildlife—Bobcats and Coyotes included.
 But, once things settle down, our neighborhoods become very inviting places for our more adaptable wildlife.

 Coyotes and Bobcats also appreciate human-built structures for the same reasons we do—they are solid and reliable.
 Our constructs are often more safe and sound than natural dens.
 Creek-side burrows can flood and hollow trees can fall, but your patio deck ain’t going anywhere.

 It is counter-intuitive in many ways, but the truth is that our neighborhoods can be very good habitats for resourceful animals like Bobcats and Coyotes.
 The proof is in the pudding.
 Wild animals simply will not be found in environments that cannot support them.
 Bobcats and Coyotes are in our cities because the urban ecosystem can provide for them adequately, otherwise they would leave or die.

-Of course both Coyotes and Bobcat still need the refuge of undeveloped or parkland from time to time as well.
-Proximity to places like these increase the likelihood that you will have these animals in your neighborhood.
+Of course both Coyotes and Bobcat still need the refuge of undeveloped or parkland from time to time.
+Proximity to places like these increase the likelihood that you will find these animals in your neighborhood.

 Question: Do Coyotes and Bobcats hunt and kill pets like cats and dogs?

 Reports about missing pets frequently blame Bobcats and Coyotes for the disappearance.
 Misconceptions about Bobcats and Coyotes can cause people to assign blame to them even in cases when there is no supporting evidence.
 The result can be an escalation where the lone tragedy of losing a pet becomes a double tragedy when a Bobcat or Coyote is accused without cause, and public pressure compels animal control to take action.
 But there are many reasons that loose pets go missing, and predation by Bobcats and Coyotes is very low on the list.